nagisa/kazlauskas.me/entries/browsing-without-useragent.md

 browsing without sending `User-Agent` is feasible.
 In case you prefer Google, then it's not like you care about your privacy after all, do you?

-An updated list of websites not working:
+A continiously updated list of websites failing this experiment:

 * [tools.ietf.org](https://tools.ietf.org/)
 * [git.gnome.org](https://git.gnome.org/)